szabgab/workshops/data-science-intro.md

 # Getting Started with Data Science for non-programmers

-This workshop will help you get started with Data Sciences even if you have minimal or no programming background.
+This workshop will help you get started with Data Science even if you have minimal or no programming background.
 We'll take a simple data set and see how can we start analyzing it.
 You will get the tools to start on your journey to Data Science.